popovserhii/zfc-data-grid-plugin/README.md

 If you are looking for some information that is not listed in the documentation, please open an issue!

-ZF2 DataGrid Plugin Module based on [ZfcDatagrid](https://github.com/ThaDafinser/ZfcDatagrid) and is a kind of superstructure.
+ZF DataGrid Plugin Module based on [ZfcDatagrid](https://github.com/ThaDafinser/ZfcDatagrid) and is a kind of superstructure.
 Its main goal to reduce using complexity and improve code readability.

 This module register new `data_grid_plugins` global config key and add `ColumnFactory`.